crh19970307/Songlist-Converter/README.md

 ### Export the QQ Music Songlist

-Open [QQ music website](http://music.qq.com), and enter the sonlist that you want to convert.
+Open [QQ music website](http://music.qq.com), and enter the songlist that you want to convert.
 Copy the url, e.g. `https://y.qq.com/n/yqq/playlist/3363492195.html` and paste it in website.
 Then you will get a kwl file.
 Download it.
 Note that the songlist of QQ should be public, or you can not get the kwl file.

 ### Import the Songlist